-With all of the Awesomeness that you are spruing to the world, we first have to change your name from Lonely BFF Bound to Abundant BFF Bound!
+With all of the Awesomeness that you are strewing to the world, we first have to change your name from Lonely BFF Bound to Abundant BFF Bound!

-And I also want you to know that I applaud you for being so strong for being able to see and acknowledge not only a problem within your relationship with your best friend, but also the feelings within yourself.
-AND, for self-reflection and wanting to find peace in your space simply makes you awesome.
+And I also want you to know that I applaud you for being so strong, for being able to see and acknowledge not only a problem within your relationship with your best friend, but also the feelings within yourself.
+AND, I applaud you for self-reflection and wanting to find peace in your space simply makes you awesome.